 The Office of the Attorney General Medicaid Fraud Control Unit interviewed them as a part of its investigation of the dentist.
 Parents of Schneider's patients recounted hearing screams, children injured during procedures, and children getting procedures the parents didn't even know about.

 Parents reported that their children's lips were bruised, their kids were very scared, and one patient was found face down on the floor.

-One parent took a child to Schneider's office for a procedure that was expected to take 30 minutes.
+One parent told investigators they took their child to Schneider's office for a procedure they were told would only take 30 minutes.
 After three hours, the parent went to the window three times, and an assistant finally said there was an incident.

 When the parent was finally able to see the child, the child was hyperventilating and had marks, scratches and blood all over.

-According to one document, Schneider’s assistant told the person that the child was on a papoose board and “We stepped out, came back and (he/she) was face first on the floor.”
+According to one document, Schneider’s assistant told the person the child was on a papoose board and, “We stepped out, came back and (he/she) was face first on the floor.”

 But the child had a different story, telling investigators: “They’re lying to you.
 That man doctor threw me, and that lady picked me up when I was on the board, and she was laughing at me and sat on me and choked me.”